Ayesha-Nadeem08/Elevvo-Pathways-Data_Analytics/README.md

 ---

 ## 📄 License
-This project is for educational and portfolio purposes.
+These projects are for educational and portfolio purposes.